Scary Stories to Tell in the Dark (film): Plot

-The group's investigation takes them to the elderly Lou Lou Baptiste and they learn that Sarah did not die in the Bellows' House, like many believed, she hanged herself in the hospital where her brother, Dr. Ephraim Bellows, was her doctor.
-They head to a local hospital, where they discover that Sarah's brother performed electroshock therapy on her as part of a cover-up and to get Sarah to confess to killing the children.
-The family's mill had been poisoning the town's water with mercury, leading to the deaths of the town's children and Sarah was tortured by her family for trying to reveal the truth.
-To avoid suspicion, they blamed her for the deed.
-Chuck, while trying to evade hospital security, accidentally triggers an alarm, bathing the hallways in red light.
-Stella begins to narrate a story with Chuck as the main character.
+The group's investigation takes them to the elderly Lou-Lou Baptiste, Sylvia Baptiste's daughter.
+They learn that Sarah did not die in the Bellows' house.
+Instead, she hanged herself in the hospital where her older brother, Dr. Ephraim Bellows, was her supervising doctor.

+At the hospital, the group discover recordings that reveal Sarah's brother had ruthlessly performed electroshock therapy on her to get her to confess to killing the children.
+Their deaths were actually caused by the family's paper mill poisoning the town's water with mercury, so they framed Sarah when the town got suspicious.
+Chuck, while trying to evade hospital security, accidentally triggers an alarm which floods the hallways in the same red light from his nightmares.
+In the recording, Sarah begins to narrate a new story called "The Dream", with Chuck as the main character.
 Chuck is then attacked and cornered by the Pale Lady, a phantom from his nightmares, who absorbs him.

 Stella and Ramón are arrested for trespassing by Police Chief Turner, who reveals that Ramón is a Vietnam War draft dodger.
-Ramón reveals that it was out of fear after his brother enlisted and his dead body was returned to them in pieces.
-A head falls down the chimney; more body parts follow.
-Ramón realizes that the next creature is called the Jangly Man, a monster from a story called "Me-Tai-Do-Tee-Walker" that frightened him as a child.
-The Jangly Man snaps Turner's neck; Ramón and Stella escape and run to the Bellows house for answers.
+Ramón reveals his brother enlisted and his dead body was returned to them in pieces.
+The book starts a new story called "Me Tie Dough-ty Walker".
+A head falls down the chimney and more body parts follow.
+Ramón realizes that the next creature is called the Jangly Man, a monster that frightened him as a child.
+The Jangly Man kills Turner while Ramón and Stella flee to the Bellows' house for answers.
 Stella is taken back in time while Ramón tries to evade the Jangly Man.
-Living out Sarah's experience of the torture, Stella promises Sarah that she will tell the truth of her innocence if she stops harming people.
-Stella writes down the true story in blood, and Sarah and all of her monsters vanish.
+Living out Sarah's experience of abuse, Stella promises Sarah that she will tell the truth of her innocence if she stops harming people.
+Stella writes down the true story with her blood, and Sarah and all of her monsters vanish.

 Stella writes the truth about Sarah's life in the papers, keeping her promise.
+While Stella receives acclaim for the story, not everyone believes her.
 Ramón accepts his enlistment and shares an emotional goodbye with Stella before he leaves for the war.
-With Ruth recovered, Stella states that she will find a way to rescue Chuck and Auggie.
+With Ruth having recovered, Stella starts looking for a way to rescue Chuck and Auggie.